francisco-perez-sorrosal/francisco-perez-sorrosal.github.io/about.md

 [Apache Software Foundation](http://www.apache.org/).

 As a research software engineer, I've developed incremental processing frameworks and other scalable services at [Yahoo](https://www.yahoo.com/).
-Also, for [BULL SAS France](http://www.bull.com/), I implemented the replication and recovery protocols for their JEE app. server, [JOnAS](https://en.wikipedia.org/wiki/JOnAS).
+Also, for [Atos/BULL SAS France](http://www.bull.com/), I implemented the replication and recovery protocols for their JEE app. server, [JOnAS](https://en.wikipedia.org/wiki/JOnAS).
 I participated in multiple European and National (Spanish) research projects such as CumuloNimbo, ADAPT, S4All, AUTONOMIC and NEXOF.
-In all those projects, I designed and developed highly available and scalable architectures and systems; e.g. I implemented a transaction-aware replicated cache for application servers; I open-sourced versions of [JEE Activity Service and WS-CAF specs](http://forge.ow2.org/projects/jass/). and I built replication frameworks for providing high-availability to stateful services.
+In all those projects, I designed and developed highly available and scalable architectures and systems; e.g. I implemented a transaction-aware replicated cache for application servers; I open-sourced versions of [JEE Activity Service and WS-CAF specs](http://download.forge.ow2.org/jass/). and I built replication frameworks for providing high-availability to stateful services.
 Last but not least, I've also worked as a freelance, developing a web application in Ruby on Rails.